On the Degrees-of-Freedom of the K-user Distributed Broadcast Channel: System Model

 \subsection{Transmission Model}

-We study a communication system where $K$~TXs jointly serve $K$~Receivers (RXs) over a Network (Broadcast) MIMO channel.
-We consider that each TX is equipped with a single-antenna.
-Each RX is also equipped with a single antenna and we further assume that the RXs have perfect CSI so as to focus on the impact of the imperfect CSI on the TX side.
+We study a communication system where $K$~TXs jointly serve $K$~users (RXs) over a Network (Broadcast) MISO channel.
+We assume a D-CSIT configuration, where each TX has access to its own CSIT, and we denote this setting henceforth as the $K$-user MISO BC with distributed CSIT.
+We consider that each node (TX or RX) is equipped with a single-antenna.
+The assumption of single-antenna TX is done for ease of exposition, and the extension to multiple-antenna TX is straightforward.
+The signal received at RX~$i$ is written as